Rules of Registration

-The audit-days allocated to the assessment will be based on the information submitted on the application/quotation form.
-Failure by the applicant to provide accurate details of employees’ subcontractor, seasonal workers, sites and their locations may lead to the delay to the certification process and additional costs.
+The audit days allocated to the assessment will be based on the information submitted on the application/quotation form.
+Failure by the applicant to provide accurate details of employees’ subcontractor, seasonal workers, sites and their locations may lead to a delay in the certification process and additional costs.
 The application must be fully completed and signed by authorised personnel before any assessment activity can take place.
 Arrangements will then be made to undertake the Stage 1 assessment.

 Access to Processes

 For all assessments, clients are required to make all necessary arrangements for the conduct of the audit, including access to all processes and areas within the organisation, records and personnel for the purpose of AAC having the ability to undertake each assessment effectively.
 This policy also applies to follow-up audits following a complaint received from an interested party e.g. about the products/services provided by the certified organisation.